sandstorm/PhpProfiler/Documentation/Index.rst

 ===================================

-PhpProfiler is a profiling and tracing tool that measures time spent in various parts of your Flow and can leverage XHProf to profile applications.
+PhpProfiler is a profiling and tracing tool that measures time spent in various parts of your application flow and can leverage XHProf to profile applications.

 It stores data in a format understood by Plumber and can also store to the databases used by XHProf.io (http://xhprof.io/) and XHGui (https://github.com/preinheimer/xhgui).